wesley-trust/wesleytrust-com/_posts/2021-04-02-graph-api-groups-pipeline-validate.md

 ### What does this do?
 - This sets specific variables, including the required properties that must be present in the input
-- A file path to specific files, a path from which all files will be imported, or a group passed in a parameter is required
+- To import, a file path to specific files or a directory path from which all files will be imported is required
+  - Alternatively, a group or collection of groups can also be passed in a parameter to validate
 - This then checks for the properties each group has
   - Each required property that is missing is added to a variable
 - A check is then performed as to whether the properties contain a value
   - This is again added to a variable if null
 - A validate object is then built for each group with failed checks
-- Information is then returned about whether the group passed validation, and if not, what each group failed
+- Information is then returned about whether the group passed validation, and if not, why each group failed
 - If successful, the validated group objects are returned

 The complete function as at this date, is below: